 Look for the full package

 On the other hand, software designed for long-term business support can help you save both time and money.
 An all-in-one software solution complete with helpful integrations and automated systems eliminates the need for staff to switch back and forth between tabs and various platforms (#confusing #unproductive).
-With integrations for things like accounting, access control, self-service systems, and more, you’ll not only minimize those time-consuming processes, but negate the need for hiring a staff member for that one specific area of your business.
-Without such a product, you’ll be forced to supplement simple, automated processes with costly manual labor (#nothanks).
+With integrations for things like accounting, access control, self-service systems, and more, you’ll not only minimise those time-consuming processes, but negate the need for hiring a staff member for that one specific area of your business.
+Without such a product, you’ll be forced to supplement simple, automated processes with costly manual labour (#nothanks).

-The right support, when you need it
+The right support when you need it

 While your software is important, if the support available isn’t equally as awesome, you’ll never be able to take full advantage of the system.
 A great software provider should be spending more than 50% of your subscription cost on support and development.
 They shouldn’t just offer adequate assistance; they should go above and beyond to answer the questions you need whenever you need them and provide you with helpful insights so you can reap all the benefits of their offering.
+Check out our online tutorials, for example!

 Instead of logging a ticket and waiting several days for an answer, your software provider should be equipped with enough support agents per client to provide timely help – we’re talking 10-second hold times, not 24 to 48 hours of waiting.
 Webinars, training tutorials, blogs, online help articles, and other resources are all marks of a thorough system, but nothing compares to high-quality, round-the-clock assistance from industry experts.
 The bottom line?
 You shouldn’t have to turn to Facebook groups looking to have your software queries answered by your peers.